Tiramisu-Compiler/tiramisu/tutorials/README.md

 If you want to learn how to write Tiramisu code, this is the right tutorial for you.

-- [Users tutorial 01](users/tutorial_01/tutorial_01.cpp): A simple example of how to use the high level Tiramisu API (a simple loop with an assignment).
+- To be added soon (the user level API is actively under development now).

 ## Tutorials for Tiramisu Developers (Low Level Tiramisu API)